Revenge of the Mysterons from Mars: Plot

 An attempt by Spectrum to survey Mars from space is threatened when the Mysterons murder an astronomer attached to the project and replace him with a doppelganger under their control.
-Captains Scarlet and Blue (voiced by Francis Matthews and Ed Bishop) track down and kill the reconstruction, but not before it sabotages the mountain observatory that is due to receive the images from the Martian space probe.
+Captains Scarlet and Blue track down and kill the reconstruction, but not before it sabotages the mountain observatory that is due to receive the images from the Martian space probe.
 The observatory is destroyed and the images are lost ("Shadow of Fear").

-After the Lunar Controller declares the Moon a neutral party in Earth's struggle with the Mysterons, Scarlet, Blue and Lieutenant Green (voiced by Cy Grant) are sent to lunar colony Lunarville 7 to follow up reports of an unidentified complex being built on the far side of the Moon.
+After the Lunar Controller declares the Moon a neutral party in Earth's struggle with the Mysterons, Scarlet, Blue and Lieutenant Green are sent to lunar colony Lunarville 7 to follow up reports of an unidentified complex being built on the far side of the Moon.
 They discover that this is a Mysteron installation ("Lunarville 7").

 After reporting back to Spectrum, Scarlet, Blue and Green return to the Moon to destroy the Mysteron facility.
 They successfully extract its pulsating crystal power source, thus disabling its reconstructive capability and allowing it to be permanently destroyed with a nuclear bomb ("Crater 101").

-Back on Earth, Dr Kurnitz (voiced by Jeremy Wilkin) finds that the crystal pulsator can be adapted to enable direct communication with the Mysterons.
-Transmitting to Mars, Spectrum commander-in-chief Colonel White (voiced by Donald Gray) requests an end to the hostilities between humanity and the Mysterons ("Dangerous Rendezvous").
+Back on Earth, Dr Kurnitz finds that the crystal pulsator can be adapted to enable direct communication with the Mysterons.
+Transmitting to Mars, Spectrum commander-in-chief Colonel White requests an end to the hostilities between humanity and the Mysterons ("Dangerous Rendezvous").

+Voice cast

 Release and reception

 Created by the New York office of ITC Entertainment, Revenge of the Mysterons from Mars was one of several TV film re-workings of Anderson series designed to renew overseas interest in these productions and promote syndication sales in the United States.
 The films were collectively titled "Super Space Theater".

 Following its initial home video release by Precision Video, Revenge of the Mysterons from Mars had two later VHS releases: the first by Channel 5 Video in 1986, the second by PolyGram in 1992.
 It was also released on Betamax and LaserDisc.

+Elliot's Guide to Films on Video (1993) rated the film one out of five stars, signifying "poor to bad".
 Fred McNamara considers the film "curiously titled" and "thematically" superior to Captain Scarlet vs. the Mysterons.

 Mystery Science Theater 3000

-On 24 November 1988 (Thanksgiving in the United States), the film was televised as the second episode of the original version of the movie-mocking comedy series Mystery Science Theater 3000, broadcast by Minneapolis TV station KTMA.
-It formed the second half of a double feature with Invaders from the Deep, a compilation based on the Andersons' earlier series Stingray, which had been shown earlier that day as episode 1.
+On 24 November 1988 (Thanksgiving in the United States), the film was broadcast as the second episode of the movie-mocking comedy series Mystery Science Theater 3000, transmitted by KTMA in Minneapolis.
+It formed the second half of a double feature with Invaders from the Deep, a compilation based on Stingray, which had been shown earlier that day as episode 1.
+Previously considered lost, the master tapes for episodes 1 and 2 were re-discovered in 2016 and made available for digital download to backers of MST3K's crowdfunded eleventh season.